Ambient Mode Security Deep Dive

 Each namespace/identity has its own L7 proxies; no multi-tenant proxies

-In ambient mesh, we do not share L7 processing in a proxy across multiple identities.
+In ambient mode, we do not share L7 processing in a proxy across multiple identities.
 Each identity (service account in Kubernetes) has its own dedicated L7 proxy (waypoint proxy) which is very similar to the model we use with sidecars.
 Trying to co-locate multiple identities and their distinct complex policies and customizations adds a lot of variability to a shared resource which leads to unfair cost attribution at best and total proxy compromise at worst.

 Sidecars are still a first-class supported deployment

-Share this blog on social!
+Share this post